 - Using cutting-edge technology such as military-grade encryption and their lightway VPN protocol

 - Strict no-logs policy so no one, not even them, knows your online activities

 - Can be used on 5 devices using just one account

 - Has over 3,000 servers located in 94 countries

 - Onion over VPN technology

-This technology is available on two servers, Latvia and Sweden.
-If you’re interested in navigating the deep web, then NordVPN is the optimal solution for this.
+If you’re interested in navigating the deep web, then ExpressVPN is the optimal solution for this.
 Take note that if you do, the connection will be much slower, but it will be guaranteed secure.

 If you’re interested in using the Onion over ExpressVPN feature, get ExpressVPN using our link and save 49% off + 3 months FREE from their 1-year plan.